gamecoder08/threeJsDemo/README.md

 # ThreeJS Demo

-ThreeJS is a JS library which supports three model rendering in websites itself.
+ThreeJS is a JS library which supports three model rendering in websites itself using WebGL.